hharte/mm_manager/README.md

 ### Power Supply

-The Nortel Millennium terminal requires 24VDC to supply power to the phone.
+The Nortel Millennium terminal requires 24VDC at 500mA to supply power to the phone.
 Only limited functionality is provided for emergency service when this power is not present.

 ### Other Terminal Installation Notes